mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 ; #F
 ```

-But since the return value is unspecified, we try to write programs in such a way that *we never use `show`’s return value as the return value from our procedures.*
+But since the return value is unspecified, we try to write programs in such a way that *we never use `show`'s return value as the return value from our procedures.*

 **What is "side effect"?**

 What exactly do we mean by “side effect”?
-The kinds of procedures that we’ve used before this chapter can compute values, invoke helper procedures, provide arguments to the helper procedures, and return a value.
+The kinds of procedures that we've used before this chapter can compute values, invoke helper procedures, provide arguments to the helper procedures, and return a value.
 There may be a lot of activity going on within the procedure, but the procedure affects the world outside of itself only by returning a value that some other procedure might use. `show` affects the world outside of itself by putting something on the screen.
 After show has finished its work, someone who looks at the screen can tell that show was used.

 The term *side effect* is based on the idea that a procedure may have a useful return value as its main purpose and may also have an effect “on the side.”
-It’s a misnomer to talk about the side effect of `show`, since the effect is its main purpose.
+It's a misnomer to talk about the side effect of `show`, since the effect is its main purpose.

 **What is the difference between values and effects?**

-Here’s an example to illustrate the difference between values and effects:
+Here's an example to illustrate the difference between values and effects:

 ```scheme
 (define (effect x)